GuyYar1/PythonDelivRepo/README.md

 # Prerequisite:
 # 1.
-   In the begining there is a need to install packages using pip install:
+   In the beginning there is a need to install packages using pip install:
       python -m pip install requests
      install geopy
      pip install geopy timezonefinder # PIp on terminal